vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/051/02_abhImavanvantsvabhiShTimUtayo_antarixaprAM_taviShIbhirAvRtam.md

 The spatial contrast in b between filling the midpace, but being himself enclosed by his own powers (muscle-bound?) is nice.

-jávana- occurs only here in the RV, but the -ana-suffix ordinarily makes transitive nominals (pace Ge’s “raschhandeln,” Re’s “véloce”).
+jávana- occurs only here in the RV, but the -ana-suffix ordinarily makes transitive nominals (pace Geldner’s “raschhandeln,” Renou’s “véloce”).